winglang/wing/docs/docs/06-tools/01-cli.md

 ## Environment Variables

-Wing uses `dotenv` to load additional environment variables from files in your current working directory.
+For development and testing, Wing can automatically read environment variables from `.env` files in your current working directory.
 These environment variables can be accessed in Wing code using `util.env` and `util.tryEnv`.

 ### Supported dotenv files